Uplink Multi-User MIMO Implementation in OpenAirInterface: Conclusion Future Work

 \section{Conclusion \& Future Work}

 In this paper, we introduced our real-time uplink \ac{MU-MIMO} system demo as a building block for our cell-free testbed.
 Our results show that it is possible to build a \ac{MU-MIMO} system using general-purpose computers, commercial \acp{SDR}, and open source software.
-In the future, we would like to extend this system with downlink \ac{MU-MIMO} capability using \ac{TDD} channel reciprocity with a hardware calibration step.
+In future work, we plan to extend this system with downlink \ac{MU-MIMO} capability using \ac{TDD} channel reciprocity with a hardware calibration step.
 We also plan to scale the testbed by adding additional \acp{RU} in geographically separated locations, enabling a user-centric cell-free architecture.